Phuc-Dao/algo/log.md

 * It helps to write out every possible state when you are not sure what the recurrance relation is
 * It helps to think of it in terms of the last step (burst balloons)

+### Backtracking
+* Remember to add and remove whatever element you are trying to backtrack
+* Keep a buffer/builder of whatever you are trying to build.
+Example: phonebook problem

 #### Tricky problems (When you are absolutely stuck)
 * Look at every possible constraint/properties
 * Draw out the edge cases
+* Do a couple of exam problems

+TODO:
+1. Meeting scheduler -- try writing a couple of cases